 Ella Kelleher is a current senior at Loyola Marymount University, where she majors in English and specializes in multi-ethnic literature.
 During her college experience, she studied abroad in Japan and contributed to the exchanging of cultures.
 She has also volunteered at the Honorary Consulate of Kazakhstan in Los Angeles, where…

-Full Article JAPAN: HISTORICAL PERCEPTION OF CHINA AND THE WARJAPAN: NAOMI OSAKA, THE TENNIS SUPERSTAR WITH A HEART AS BIG AS HER SERVE
+JAPAN: NAOMI OSAKA, THE TENNIS SUPERSTAR WITH A HEART AS BIG AS HER SERVE

 MATEO VALLES QUINTANA WRITES — No one can question her athletic achievements, but her actions off the court have brought her even more media attention.
 Naomi Osaka, the 22-year-old Black and Japanese athlete who quickly became one of the top tennis players in the world, has a remarkable WTA player…

-Full Article JAPAN: NAOMI OSAKA, THE TENNIS SUPERSTAR WITH A HEART AS BIG AS HER SERVEJAPAN: WHERE YOU DON’T HAVE TO DO THE CRIME TO DO THE TIME
+JAPAN: WHERE YOU DON’T HAVE TO DO THE CRIME TO DO THE TIME

 MALCOLM KAM WRITES — Japan’s criminal conviction rate of roughly 99.9% is nothing new, but many people seem to misinterpret this as a sign that the judicial system is doing a good job of keeping criminals off the streets.
 The truth is that Japan’s conviction rate is so high because…